-What’s in this Pineapple Bread Pudding recipe?
+What’s in This Pineapple Bread Pudding recipe?

 - Pineapple: This recipe works best with canned pineapple tidbits in natural juice.
 They’re larger than crushed pineapple but smaller than chunks, so they have the ideal texture and size.
 Keep half the juice to use.
+You can also use pineapple tidbits in light syrup, but this will make the final dish a bit sweeter.
+Or feel free to use crushed pineapple if that’s what you have.

 - Bread Cubes: Use stale or day-old cubes of bread for best results, because they hold up while soaking in the milk and pineapple mixture.
 I used French bread, but you can use another hearty bread.